YEK-PLUS/strapi-crack/README.md

 # @yek-plus/strapi-crack

-> **WARNING**
-> This project is only for technique testing, DO NOT use this package in any production environment!
+> :warning: This project is only for technique testing, DO NOT use this package in any production environment!

 Usage:
 ``` shell